T-14 Armata: Sensors and communication

 The T-14 is equipped with 26.5–40 GHz active electronically scanned array radar, which is used mainly by the APS.
 The T-14 uses highly protected communication channels that connect a group of T-14s and the command post.

 The commander and gunner have largely identical multispectral image sights, with visible electromagnetic spectrum and thermography channels and laser rangefinders.
 The commander's sight is installed on the turret top and has a 360° field of view, while the gunner's, situated in the turret's niche to the gun's left, is slaved to it and is additionally equipped with a direct-vision periscopic channel and laser designator for the T-14's gun-launched, SACLOS anti-tank missiles.
 The detection distance of tank-sized objects for both sights is 7,500 m (8,000) in daylight, through the TV/periscopic channel, and ≈3,500 m at night through the thermal channel.
 There is also a backup night-vision capable sight, with 2,000/1,000 m respective detection distances.
 In addition to traditional vision periscopes, the driver has a forward looking infrared camera and a number of zooming closed-circuit television cameras.
 Video cameras are installed for all-round vision for the crew, since it lacks the normal vantage point of turret roof hatches.
 This 360-degree camera coverage is perhaps one of the T-14's most unusual features, made necessary because of extremely limited visibility without them.
 The crew, clustered in the front of the hull, would have poor situation awareness if the camera setup and video feeds were to fail.

 Although the T-14 is touted as an entirely Russian-made next-generation tank, it has been speculated that some components may not be entirely domestically made.
 In 2015 US cybersecurity analysts Taia Global stated that information obtained from pro-Ukrainian hackers indicated that Russian industries have had difficulty producing critical components of night-vision systems for the tank, and have attempted to buy them from a French supplier in the past.
-It was claimed this means components of the T-14 could have originated outside of Russia, and may be more difficult to obtain or produce due to sanctions against Russia for its involvement in Crimea and eastern Ukraine.
+It was claimed this means components of the T-14 could have originated outside of Russia, and may be more difficult to obtain or produce due to sanctions against Russia for its war against Ukraine.

 This became partially subject to discussion in 2016 when the Krasnogorsk plant finished testing the Irbis-K night-vision sighting system.
 Completion of the Irbis-K, the first Russian-produced mercury-cadmium-telluride (MCT) matrix thermal sight, addressed a disadvantage of Russian tanks relative to their Western counterparts.
 The Irbis-K is capable of identifying targets at ranges up to 3,240 meters during both day and night.

-Variants

-An unmanned version of the Armata, called Tachanka-B, is planned and is currently in development.